Token resolution order

 Interactive login

-Log in from your terminal to save credentials locally:~/.devhelm/contexts.json under a named context.
+Log in from your terminal to save credentials locally:~/.devhelm/contexts.json under a named context (default name: default; override with --name).
+If the API rejects the token, nothing is saved and the command exits with code 11.

 To skip the interactive prompt: